Clayton Quigley is still on the lam.

-A police dog was used to search the area, but to no avail.
+A police dog was used to track the area to no avail.

 If a member of the public sees anyone suspicious, they are asked to call 911 and not try to stop or apprehend him.

-In another Thursday incident, three schools in Pitt Meadows were also locked down.
+In another incident on Thursday, three schools in Pitt Meadows were locked down.

-Pitt Meadows Secondary staff had seen a man on the school property who was "assessed as a potential threat," said Irena Pochop, communications manager for the school district.
+Pitt Meadows Secondary staff had seen a man on the schools property who was assessed as a potential threat, said Irena Pochop, communications manager for the school district.

-That lockdown was done, again as a precautionary measure, and both Pitt Meadows and Davie Jones elementaries were also locked down.
+The lockdown was done as a precautionary measure, and both Pitt Meadows Elementary and Davie Jones Elementary were also locked down.

-That suspect was a young offender and was taken into police custody.
+The suspect is a young offender and was taken into police custody.